 The governors register of business interests can be found here.

-To find out more about Wellspring Academy Trust governance, including attendance records at board and committee meetings over the last academic year, please click here.
+To find out more about governance at Wellspring Academy Trust, including attendance records at board and committee meetings over the last academic year, please click here.

-To request an Application Pack to become a governor, or to request a copy of meeting dates, Academy Governing Body minutes or Trust Board minutes please contact the Clerk to the Governing Body on 01226 720741 or by emailing email@example.com.
+To request an Application Pack to become a governor, or to request a copy of meeting dates, LGB minutes or Trust Board minutes please contact the Clerk to the Governing Body on 01226 720741 or by emailing firstname.lastname@example.org.